 B. Tech.
-II (CSE) Semester - III DIGITAL ELECTRONICS & LOGIC DESIGN(CORE-3) (Interdisciplinary Subject) EC207
+I (CSE) Semester - I DIGITAL ELECTRONICS & LOGIC DESIGN (CORE-3) EC103

-1. Course Outcomes(COs): At th e end of the course, students will be able to CO1 acquire knowledge about different types of diodes and circuits.
+1. Course Outcomes(COs): At the e end of the course, students will be able to CO1 acquire knowledge about different types of diodes and circuits.
 CO2 apply the knowledge of gates, Boolean algebra and operational amplifier in designing logical and integrated circuits.
 CO3 analyse the logical, integrated, and operational amplifier based circuits.
 CO4 evaluate the different circuits and compare their performance.
 CO5 design ALU and control unit.

-• PN DIODE AND TRANSITOR
+PN DIODE AND TRANSITOR